damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 ## Project team

-*Who are the leader of the project?*
+*Describe here who are the leader and main contributors of the project*

 ```
 - Name {E-mail}
+  - domain of expertise and role in the project
+  - link to personal web page
 ```

 ## License